arpan-1010/Attention/README.md

-#🧠  GPT-Style Transformer from Scratch (PyTorch)
+##  🧠GPT-Style Transformer from Scratch (PyTorch)

 -  A simple implementation of a GPT-style Transformer language model using PyTorch.

 ---

-##  This project builds a character-level language model with:
+#  This project builds a character-level language model with:

 -  Self-Attention
 -  Multi-Head Attention